Shani Shingnapur: Historical importance

-He told the shepherd that he is "Shaneeshwara".
-He also told that the unique looking black stone is his swayambhu form.
-The shepherd prayed and asked the lord whether he should construct a temple for him.
-To this, Lord Shani Mahatma said there is no need for a roof as the whole sky is his roof and he preferred to be under open sky.
-He asked the shepherd to do daily pooja and 'Tailabhisheka' every Saturday without fail.
+He told the devout shepherd that He is "Shaneeshwara", and the unique black stone is His swayambhu form.
+The shepherd prayed, asking the Lord whether he should construct a temple for Him.
+To this, Lord Shani said there is no need for a roof as the whole sky is His roof and He prefers to be under open sky.
+He asked the shepherd to do daily pooja and 'tēla ("oil") abhisheka' every Saturday.
 He also promised the whole hamlet will have no fear of dacoits or burglars or thieves.

-So, Lord Shanaishwara can be seen even today, in the open yard without any roof above.
+So, Lord Shanaishwara can be seen even today, in the open yard without any roof.
 To this day, there are no doors for any houses, shops, temples.
-It is to be seen to believe that even post office has no door, not to speak of locks.
-Due to the fear of Lord Shani, none of the structures, be it dwelling houses, huts, shops, etc. situated within one kilometer radius of this Lord Shani temple have neither doors nor locks.
+Due to the fear of Lord Shani, none of the structures, be it dwelling houses, huts, shops, etc. situated within one kilometer radius of this Lord Shani temple have doors or locks.
 No thievery or burglary was reported until 2010 when first theft was reported and again another one was reported in 2011.
-This Shani Shingnapur is visited daily by thousands of devotees praying for Lord Shaneswara's favour.
+Shani Shingnapur is visited daily by thousands of devotees praying for Lord Shaneswara's blessings.
 The place is busiest on Saturdays.
-Shani Thrayodashi is considered to be a favorite day for the lord.
-Similarly Saturday falling on 'Amavasya'(new moon day in Sanskrit and many other Indian languages) is considered to be a favourite day for the Lord Shanaishwara and on that days devotees seeking his blessings throng this temple in thousands.
-In the many years history of the village, there has not been a single incident of theft, riots, murder or rape.
+Shani Thrayodashi is also considered to be a favourite day of the lord.
+Similarly Saturday falling on 'Amavasya' (New moon day in Sanskrit and many other Indian languages) is considered to be a favourite day of the Lord Shanaishwara and on those days devotees seeking his blessings throng this temple in huge numbers.
+In the history of the village, there has not been a single incident of riot, murder or rape.
 It is believed that nobody from the village has ever gone to a home of the aged, nor has there been a single complaint lodged in a police station.

 Shrine of Shani

-The shrine for Shani consists of a five and a half feet high black rock installed on an open-air platform, which symbolizes the god Shani.
-A Trishula (trident) is placed along the side of the image and a Nandi (bull) image is on the south side.
+The shrine for Shani consists of a five and a half foot high black rock installed on an open-air platform, which symbolizes the god Shani.
+A Trishula (trident) is placed along the side of the statue and a Nandi (bull) image is on the south side.
 In front are the small images of Shiva and Hanuman.

-Generally, the temple has 30–45,000 visitors a day, which swells to around three lakh (i.e. three hundred thousand) on amavasya (the no moon day), believed to be the most auspicious day to appease Shani.
+Generally, the temple has 30,000–45,000 visitors a day, which swells to around three lakh people on amavasya, believed to be the most auspicious day to appease Shani.
 The village holds a fair in honour of the deity on this day.
 A bigger festival is held on new moon days that fall on Saturdays.
 Devotees bathe Lord Shani's image with water and oil and offer flowers, and udid to him.
 A palanquin procession of Shani is held on the day of the fair.
-Other festivals include the birthday of Shani, Shani Jayanti.
+Another celebration is the birthday of Shani, Shani Jayanti.

-The shrine gained popularity with the decade-old film Surya Putra Shanidev made by the film producer Gulshan Kumar.
+The shrine gained popularity with the film Surya Putra Shanidev made by film producer Gulshan Kumar and featuring Puneet Issar, Mahesh Thakur, Dharmesh Tiwari, and Anuradha Paudwal.